skybrud/Skybrud.Essentials.Maps/README.md

 1. [**NuGet Package**][NuGetPackage]
    Install this NuGet package in your Visual Studio project.
 Makes updating easy.
 2. [**ZIP file**][GitHubRelease]
-   Grab a ZIP file of the latest release; unzip and move both `Skybrud.Essentials.dll` and `Skybrud.Essentials.Http.dll` matching your target framework to the bin directory of your project.
+   Grab a ZIP file of the latest release; unzip and move the `Skybrud.Essentials.Maps.dll`and other DLLs matching your target framework to the bin directory of your project.